Prag8855/aab/frontend/content/guides/freelance-visa-letter-of-intent.md

 **Your letters should be in German.**[^3] Some *[[Ausländerbehörde]]* employees only speak German.
 If your letters are in another language, get translations from [Red Tape Translation](/out/red-tape-translation-absichterklaerung) or use [Deepl](https://www.deepl.com/translator).

+Be careful when you translate your letter of intent to German.
+Translation errors can change the meaning of the letter.
+For example, "to hire" is often translated as "anstellen" (to hire an employee) instead of "beauftragen" (to contract a freelancer).
+This can cause problems with your freelance visa application.[^9]

 ## Letter of intent example

 {% include "_blocks/downloadDocuments.html" %}